Birketts LLP - True Picture

 Firm profile

 Birketts is a full service, UK Top 50 law firm.
-With a heritage spanning 160 years, we have more than 500 lawyers and legal professionals based in Cambridge, Chelmsford, Ipswich, London, Norwich and Sevenoaks.
-We advise businesses, government and public sector organisations and individuals in the UK and internationally across four principal practice groups: property, corporate services, litigation and private client advisory.
-We are defined by our next level law proposition.
-We work with our clients as a proactive partner, horizon scanning and thinking ahead to the changes, challenges or opportunities that they may face.
-Next Level Law is also applied to our people.
-Our collegiate culture means everyone is encouraged to achieve their next level in everything they do.
-With our ambition to succeed, comes a strong desire to make a positive contribution to the communities we serve, and we are committed to delivering the objectives set out in our ESG strategy”
+With a heritage spanning 160 years, we have more than 700 lawyers and legal professionals based in Bristol, Cambridge, Chelmsford, Ipswich, London, Norwich and Sevenoaks.
+We advise businesses, government and public sector organisations and individuals in the UK and internationally.
+Our business is divided into four principal practice groups: real estate, corporate services, dispute resolution and private client.
+With our ambition to succeed, comes a strong desire to make a positive contribution to the communities we serve, and we are committed to delivering the objectives set out in our ESG strategy.
+Diversity plays an integral part in all that we do, with female partners comprising 43% of our partnership.

 Main areas of work